 The RN to BSN Adult Degree Completion Program at Aurora University is designed for the associate-degree or diploma-prepared registered nurses (RN) who wish to earn a Bachelor of Science in Nursing (BSN) degree.
 The coursework is built upon prior learning and nursing experience while enhancing professional nursing practice and providing a foundation for leadership roles.
 Graduates of the program are prepared to step into leadership positions in the profession.

-Classes meet year-round in eight-week modules, allowing busy professionals to make steady progress toward educational goals.
+Classes meet year-round in eight-week modules, allowing busy professionals to make steady progress towards their educational goals.
 Small class sizes allow for significant interaction among peers and professors.
-Classes are delivered using a cohort module in a face to face or online format through Aurora University, Woodstock and George Williams College campuses and on-site at local hospitals.
+Face-to-face classes are delivered in a cohort model at Aurora University's Orchard Center, Woodstock Center, George Williams College and on-site at hospitals throughout Illinois and Wisconsin.

 RN to BSN Admission Requirements

-- Be a recent graduate of an accredited School of Nursing or an RN with clinical experience within the past five years.
-If not, complete a certified RN refresher course.
+- Be a recent graduate of an accredited School of Nursing, an RN with clinical experience within the past five years or completion of a certified RN refresher course.

 - A cumulative GPA of 2.5 on a 4.0 scale.

 - Possess a current Illinois or Wisconsin RN license.